2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/ogc-euidays.md

     rel="noopener noreferrer"
 >}}**
 and [**FOSS4G Europe 2024**](https://2024.europe.foss4g.org/).

-The event brings the internationally leading software development and data management experts together with non-technical experts to exchange information and learn from each other.
-The Stakeholders' needs will be discussed and understood in depth while newly developed prototypes will be presented and trained.
+**OGC Innovation Days Europe provides a platform to discuss how current technical efforts can be combined effectively with the necessary governance and policy aspects.** What decision processes do we need?
+What agreements are required for efficient decision processes or homogeneous reporting models for, for example, Climate Change or Land Degradation Neutrality?

 ##### Thematic focus: Climate and Disaster Resilience, One Health, and Global Stocktake

 Achieving climate and disaster resilience and sustainability requires reliable location information on the environment, land, and climate.
-Generating this information dedicated to the users' needs is challenging.
+Generating this information dedicated to the users’ needs is challenging.
 It needs highly optimized spatial data infrastructures and climate resilience information systems operated within a targeted policy framework and driven by an efficient policy model.
 Interoperable data pipelines and well-organized data spaces with their data assessment applications, combined with analysis, visualization, and reporting tools, are required to gain the knowledge to enroll climate strategies and actions.

-With the thematic focus on land and climate, the OGC European Innovation Days will foster dialogue between technical experts, decision-makers, and policy experts.
-Particular emphasis is on public health, land degradation neutrality, global stocktake, the role of data spaces, and the need for modernized data exchange and analysis environments:
+OGC Innovation Days Europe will foster a dialogue between technical experts, decision-makers, and policy experts, with a focus on one health, land degradation neutrality, the role of data spaces, and the need for modernized knowledge exchange and analysis environments:

 -   The public increasingly requires a collaborative, multi-sectoral, and transdisciplinary local-to-global perspective.
 The